Help:2015 DNA Distribution

 Here at Registry, we want everyone to take a look at the results of the quality control measures we've taken this year and previous years, in order to make an informed decision when choosing to use a part.
 We've made sure to update the online repository for the Spring 2015 distribution with our quality control results.

 The best way to use our quality control information is to use it on a part by part basis.
 As you design your project, make sure to check every part that you're interested in for its QC data.
 After searching for a part in the registry and arriving at its main page, click on the Get This Part link which will take you to the section listing various quality control information for a samples of that part and its location within the registry.

 - DNA Distribution Kit Plates: The distribution kit plates are comprised of dried DNA, so they are stable at room temperature.
 However, once the DNA is resuspended in any of the wells, we recommend either storing the kit plate with its plastic cover in a -20C freezer, or aspirating the rest of the resuspended DNA from the well and keeping it separately in a -20C freezer.

-- Transformation Efficiency Kit: The Transformation Efficiency Kit should be stored at 4C or -20C.
+- Transformation Efficiency Kit: The Transformation Efficiency Kit should be stored at 4C or -20C, for longer term storage.